 Portolá returns to Presidio Hill

 Over six months had passed when, on January 24, 1770, the men of the Portolá expedition emerged from Rose Canyon.
 On the way back to the Bay of San Diego, they had survived by slaughtering and eating their mules.
 During their absence, little had been done on Presidio Hill beyond the marking of 19 new graves but Portolá found that the three Franciscan friars were well and those who had survived were slowly recovering from scurvy.
 Portolá reported to Serra the existence of large groups of Natives along the coast that seemed friendly and collaborative.
 Immediately, Serra wrote a fervent letter to the College of San Fernando in Mexico, requesting more missionaries willing to spread Christianity among the Natives of Alta California.
 He discovered that Fathers Crespí and Gómez had performed the first baptismal ceremony in California, baptizing two Indian girls near Christianitos Canyon.
-Fr.
-Serra was to recall this episode with sadness until the day of his passing for he had not been the one to perform it.
+Father Serra was to recall this episode with sadness until the day of his passing for he had not been the one to perform it.

 The first settlers are running out of food supplies